nwg/racket-wiki/Creating-Languages.md

 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

-Options for building yuor language
+Options for building your language
 * extend Racket via libraries (not a language)
 * extend Racket via macros (extending the language)
 * provide a combination of library and/or macro language extensions and a subset of Racket (a new language closely related to Racket)